chanson02/.dotfiles/README.md

 ## Installation
 1. Clone this repository to your local machine
 2. cd into `scripts` and run whichever onces you want!
+  - Before running a script you may need to give it permission with `chmod +x`

 ## Usage